mojaloop/ml-perf-characterization/fspiop-quotes/20231007/s10-1696638895921/README.md

 ## Observations

-- Max ops/s of 219, scaled very well with respect to scale 1 15 VU max ops/s 113.
+- Max ops/s of 192.
-- Lowered iteration duration to an average of 63.3 with respect to scale 1 15 VU avg of 103ms.
+- Iteration duration to an average of 79.4.

 ## Recommendations

--
+- Try test case of 30 VUs, to see if it still results in test failure.